Chol369/n8n-mcp-server/README.md

 npm test
 ```

-The test suite is written in TypeScript and uses Jest.
-All API client tests use a consistent mocking approach that doesn't rely on environment variables.
-This makes tests more reliable and easier to maintain.
+The test suite is written in TypeScript and uses Jest with comprehensive API client coverage and consistent mocking approaches.

-For more information on the test approach, see [Testing Documentation](./docs/development/testing.md).

 ### Linting